 In the former Romanian occupation zone (Odessa and Mykolayiv regional archives) there are a number of collections of documents issued by Romanian authorities: various directorates of the Transnistria Governorate, town administrations (primaria), county administrations (prefectura) and district administrations (pretura).

-Among post-war documents concerning the German occupation the most important are collections of local Extraordinary State Commissions on Determining and Investigating the Crimes of the German-Fascist Aggressors and their Accomplices.
+Among post-war documents concerning the German occupation, the most important are collections of local Extraordinary State Commissions on Determining and Investigating the Crimes of the German-Fascist Aggressors and their Accomplices.
 Such collections are stored in most of the regional archives.

 C.II.
 In other countries

 EHRI has identified and partially described archival institutions and/or collections outside of Ukraine that are relevant to Holocaust research on Ukraine.
 The United States Holocaust Memorial Museum, for instance, holds selected records from a number of Russian Federation archives, both capital and regional.
-In Israel, Yad Vashem also holds significant documentation from archives in Russia and a huge quantity of sources pertaining to Jewish individuals and/or groups during the Holocaust period.
-Polish archives should be considered as well when doing research on Ukraine, as should Canadian and US archives, which, among others, hold materials generated by the Ukrainian exile communities.
+In Israel, Yad Vashem also holds significant documentation from archives in Russia and a vast quantity of sources pertaining to Jewish individuals and/or groups during the Holocaust period.
+Polish archives should be considered as well when doing research on Ukraine, as should Canadian and US archives, which, among others, hold materials generated by Ukrainian exile communities.